antvis/smart-color/docs/api/extractors.md

 Get palettes from images.
 Because the image is loaded asynchronously, a promise is returned.
 When the image is successfully loaded, the obtained palette is returned.
 When the image fails to load, return undefined.

 * ***count*** is the number of colors expected to be included in the palette, the default is 6.
 It needs to be an integer and cannot be larger than 50.
 * ***quality*** must be an integer with a value of 1 or greater, the default is 10.
 This number determines how many pixels will be skipped before the next pixel is sampled.
-The larger the number, the faster the return value will be.
+The larger the number, the faster the extraction.

 ```ts
 import { getPaletteFromImage } from '@antv/smart-color';